Are you recording who’s in the building with a staff signing-in system?

 - To eliminate the need for physical signing in/out books and storage of these records.

-- Allow supervisors to get an at-a-glance view of who is or is not on the premises – including multiple sites or remote workers that are supposed to be at agree physical locations with known IP addresses.
-Obviously this depends on the organisation’s function and policy
+- Allow supervisors to get an at-a-glance view of who is or is not on the premises – including multiple sites or remote workers that are supposed to be at agreed physical locations with known IP addresses.
+Obviously, this depends on the organisation’s function and policy

 - Reduce abuse of physical key cards for ‘buddy punching‘.